GildedPleb/hab-guide/docs/l2-k3s/control-prep.md

 like this:

 ```
-(⎈|deafault:default) %
+(⎈|default:default) %
 ```

-The first `deafult` is the context.
+The first `default` is the context.
 If you had multiple clusters, like a test cluster and production cluster, that is where context comes in handy.
 We won't be paying much attention to this at this time.
 The second `default` is the namespace, which we will be utilizing, and which will affect where apps get